What Is My Case Worth?

 Agreeing to give your doctor a lien on your injury case so that the doctor will treat you is a bad idea if you could get those bills paid by insurance.
 This is because a doctor who takes a lien on a case will usually not give any discount on his bill.
 However, if you don't have insurance this may be the only way you can get treated.

-Let's say the Defendant is Walmart in a slip and fall case or Coca Cola in a truck/car accident case.
+Let's say the Defendant is Walmart in a slip and fall case or Coca Cola in a truck / car accident case.
 Some people will assume that the case is worth lots of money automatically because the case is against a giant corporation.
 Other people may assume that the giant corporation will use its money to fight the claim harder.
-My experience is that Walmart is more likely to have video surveillance of the slip and fall case than a Mom and Pop store.
+Our experience is that Walmart is more likely to have video surveillance of the slip and fall case than a Mom and Pop store.
 Walmart will have trained its store people in advance what to do about a slip and fall.
 Walmart's procedures will instruct its people to preserve evidence and report truthfully.
 (Walmart cannot take the risk of instructing its people to lie or conceal evidence harmful to Walmart.
 A particular Walmart manager might take it upon themself to be dishonest, but Walmart has too much to lose by encouraging that sort of dishonesty.)
 So I think Walmart's size cuts both ways: If their video surveillance shows that they caused the slip and fall, I think they will pay up.
 On the other hand, if their video or investigation convinces them they are not at fault, they can afford to spend $30,000 defending a case they believe has no merit.

 Here's what I mean when I say that Walmart can't afford to lie in connection with personal injury cases.
 If it could be proved in a trial that a Walmart manager told an employee to lie in a court proceeding over a slip and fall case, that might be worth millions of dollars to the Plaintiff in a punitive damage award.
 And anyone who watches the news knows that many Americans love to gossip and don't keep secrets well.
 This is not to say big company executives are any more honest or dishonest than the average person.
 It is just that a store the size of Walmart has to have training procedures for investigating slip and falls and other store injuries and Walmart knows that sooner or later such training procedures will become public.
 And, of course, just because Walmart concludes there is no liability under a certain set of facts does not mean a jury would come to the same conclusion.